medialab/hyphe/doc/install.md

 __Notes:__
 - Hyphe is intended to be installed using Docker on most OS (Windows, Mac OS X, Linux).
 Building manually is only possible under Linux distributions.
 It can be complex due to a variety of issues and is therefore not guaranteed.
 Please rather use the regular Docker install if you have little experience with command line and Linux administration.
-- MongoDB is limited to 2Go databases on 32bit systems, so we recommand to always install Hyphe on a 64bit machine.
+- MongoDB is limited to 2GB databases on 32bit systems, so we recommend to always install Hyphe on a 64bit machine.
 - Do __not__ add `sudo` to any of the following example commands.
-Every line of shell written here should be ran from Hyphe's root directory and `sudo` should only be used when explicitly listed.
+Every piece of shell written here should be ran from Hyphe's root directory and `sudo` should only be used when explicitly listed.

-The following installation instructions have been tested and under Ubuntu 16.04.3 LTS.
-It should be possible to adapt these commands to older Ubuntu versions and diverse Debian and CentOS distributions (using yum instead of apt where necessary and so on).
+The following installation instructions have been tested under Ubuntu 16.04.3 LTS.
+It should be possible to adapt these commands to older Ubuntu versions and diverse Debian and CentOS distributions (using `yum` instead of `apt` where necessary and so on).

 [MongoDB](http://www.mongodb.org/) (a NoSQL database server), [ScrapyD](http://scrapyd.readthedocs.org/en/latest/) (a crawler framework server) and Python 2.7 are required for the backend to work.